 Programme group: Political Economy and Transnational Governance

 Brian Burgoon is Professor of International and Comparative Political Economy at the University of Amsterdam (UvA).
-As of June 2014 he is also Director of the Amsterdam Institute for Social Science Research (AISSR) at the UvA.
+Since June 2014, he is also Director of the Amsterdam Institute for Social Science Research (AISSR) at the UvA.
 He received his PhD from MIT in 1998 and has been on the UvA faculty since 2001.
-His research and teaching focus on the interaction between political and economic life in three research lines.
-The first concerns the nature, origins, and consequences of economic globalization, including trade, investment and migration.
-The second concerns the political economy of welfare and labor-market policies, regulations and standards in industrialized countries.
-And the third concerns how economic conditions influence violent conflict, including civil wars and terrorism.
-These research themes are manifested in the research projects and publications briefly summarized below.
+His research and teaching concentrate on the interaction between political and economic life in an age of globalization.
+This includes study of the nature, origins, and consequences of foreign trade, investment and migration; study of welfare and labor-market policies and standards; and study of how economic conditions influence political conflict.

 Burgoon Inaugural Address (June 6, 2013)